 Dance.
-Sign up for a dance class with your spouse or a friend or carve out some dance
+Sign up for a dance class with your spouse or a friend or carve out some dance time

 Go bowling.
 Join a bowling league or make a weekly date with some of your friends.
-If you
+If you have

-have grandchildren, bring them along.
+grandchildren, bring them along.

 Rediscover a favorite sport.
-Whether you love the elegance of golf or the challenge of tennis, make time
+Whether you love the elegance of golf or the challenge of tennis, make time for these

-of each week to work different muscle groups.
+to work different muscle groups.

 Enjoy the great outdoors.
-When the weather cooperates, ride your bike, visit a local park for a hike,
+When the weather cooperates, ride your bike, visit a local park for a hike, or simply

 Get in the swim.
 Swimming is an excellent exercise choice, particularly if you

-have arthritis
+have arthritis joint

-meet your cardiovascular needs without straining your joints.
+cardiovascular needs without straining your joints.